• Skip to primary navigation

 And then it hit me…

 My earlier blog post research revealed that this hesitance is not universal.
-In fact, I discovered that Yamaha is a huge exception and trying to be very innovative in the music industry.
-This contrasts with other well-known companies such as Moog that are highly respected and are likely to be so for many more years by producing the same equipment that made them famous.
+In fact, I discovered that Yamaha is a huge exception and is trying to be very innovative in the music industry.
+This contrasts with other well-known companies, such as Moog, that are highly respected and are likely to be so for many more years by producing the same equipment that made them famous.

 How can innovation and lack of innovation flourish side-by-side in the same industry?

-As an electrical engineer I respect that the sound produced by digital electronics has less noise than that of older analog equipment.
-I thought it was so cool when audio CDs first came out (I won’t tell you what year!) since their sound was very clean.
+As an electrical engineer, I respect that the sound produced by digital electronics has less noise than that of older analog equipment.
+I thought it was so cool when audio CDs first came out (I won’t tell you what year!) since their sound was immaculate.
 I didn’t realize until later that these low-noise tracks were sacrificing bass, a key benefit of analog systems using vacuum tubes.

 I also didn’t realize until a few years ago that some people *prefer* hearing the noise and popping associated with records and vacuum tube equipment.
 This concept was hilariously captured in an episode of the TV show Everybody Loves Raymond, a small portion of which can be seen here.

-This might help explain why people have saved the vinyl record from obsolesce and are even finding ways to introduce that sound to other formats too.
+This might help explain why people have saved the vinyl record from obsolescence and are even finding ways to introduce that sound to other formats, too.

 We in technology (notice how I drag everybody under the bus with me) often focus on delivering better equipment.
-There’s certainly nothing wrong with this goal unless you consider that we’re often doing this on the basis of specifications, especially in comparison to other equipment.
+There’s certainly nothing wrong with this goal unless you consider that we’re frequently doing this based on specifications, especially in comparison to other equipment.
 Unfortunately, we occasionally forget to find out first what people prefer.

-A current example of how we’re trying to “catch up” the state of music equipment is the release of newer music formats such as Pono and others.
-The big benefit here is to move us closer to a live performance and improve on the lower audio quality formats such as MP3.
+A current example of how we’re trying to “catch up” with the state of music equipment is the release of newer music formats such as Pono and others.
+The significant benefit here is to move us closer to a live performance and improve on the lower audio quality formats, such as MP3.

 At the same time, incoming college students were found to prefer the “sizzle sounds” of MP3s.
 [1] Compared to the analog technology, is this starting to sound like a familiar story of generational preference?